ShreyaNanaware/Eurusys-Assignment/README.md

 ```

 ## � Architecture and Design Decisions

-### Application Architecture
+## 🏛 Application Architecture

-The application follows a **Component-Based Architecture** using React with TypeScript, organized into clear layers:
+The Contract Manager follows a **Component-Based Architecture** using React with localStorage for persistence.
+The application is structured in layers for maintainability and scalability.

 ```
 ┌─────────────────────────────────────────────┐